oktadev/okta-blog/_source/_posts/2019-09-19-nodejs-typescript.md

 ## Create endpoints to create and fetch users

-Having said that, let’s create endpoints for user creation and fetching.
+Having said that, let's create endpoints for user creation and fetching.

 Create `src/user.module` file and in it, create a `src/user.module/user-controller.ts` file: